 The service team pointed out that any positive test result should lead to additional evaluations to confirm it.
 She also indicated that there is little evidence for the optimal timing and interval for screening, and more evidence is needed.

-And the US Preventive Services Task Force indicated that if the data is missing, a practical approach might include screening all adults who have not previously undergone it, and using clinical judgment that takes into account other factors, such as underlying health conditions and life conditions, to make decisions about whether there are Additional screening is needed for people at high risk.
+And the US Preventive Services Task Force indicated that if the data is missing, a practical approach might include screening all adults who have not previously undergone it, and using clinical judgment that takes into account other factors, such as underlying health conditions and life conditions, to make decisions regarding whether there are Additional screening is needed for people at high risk.

 Recommendations for screening for anxiety and depression are what the service team places in a “B” rating, which means that the clinician should provide the service because there is a “moderate net benefit.”